The Medway Towns - St Barts Hospital and Chapel, Rochester

 The current hospital building was built in the 19th century, and is in New Road, about 50 yards up the hill from the chapel, in Gundulf Road.
 From the viewpoint of the photo here, it's up the hill to your right.

 This photograph shows the view of St Barts hospital across New Road from Fort Pitt Hill.
 This is the "new" building (built in 1861).

 It has a Gothic style, with the central tower looking rather spooky, and a smaller tower about a quarter of the way in from the left.

 Behind the hospital is the River Medway, with St Mary's Island on the other side.
-To the left behind the hospital is an area which used to be part of Rochester Railway Station, and was all shunting yards.
+To the left behind the hospital is an area which used to be part of Rochester Freight Depot & Chatham Sidings, which was all goods yards and shunting yards.
 It's currently being cleared for the new "Waterside" development.

 The view from the rear of the hospital shows that most of the expansion has been around the back of the building, on the side facing Rochester High Street.
 The hospital buildings extend just over half way across this picture.
-I'm not sure what the white building that looks like a castle is.
+The white building that looks like a castle was the mortuary.